 Risks of laparoscopic hernia repair include:

-• Injury to belly organs, blood vessels, and nerves.
+• The low risk of injury to belly organs, testicles, blood vessels, or nerves.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.